Thestor stepheni

 Thestor stepheni, the Stephen's skolly, is a species of butterfly in the family Lycaenidae.

+Characteristics

 It is endemic to South Africa, where it is found in the Riviersonderend Mountains above the Boesmanskloof Pass and Greyton in the Western Cape.
 It is also found on the Klipberg.

 The wingspan is 27–36 mm for males and 31–40 mm for females.
 Adults are on wing from December to January, with a peak in December.
 There is one generation per year.